 The GME of superposition of two 3-qubit $W$ states has been presented in \cite{WG3pra}.
-Although the generalization to $N$-qubit case is quite straightforward, still we wish to derive it for completeness and it will help us to compare with the case of GHZ states.
-[Interestingly, it is shown that the 4-qubit case is the easiest one (easier than even the 3-qubit case) and an explicit formula of GME has been derived].
+Although the generalization to $N$-qubit case is quite straightforward, still we wish to derive it here for the sake of completeness and comparison with the case of GHZ states.
+[Interestingly, it is shown that the 4-qubit case is the easiest one, easier than even the 3-qubit case, and an explicit formula of GME has been derived].

-Let us consider an arbitrary superposition of the two $N$-qubit $W$ states namely $|W\ran=\frac{1}{\sqrt{N}}(|00\ldots1\ran+\ldots+|10\ldots0\ran)$ and $|\W\ran=\frac{1}{\sqrt{N}}(|01\ldots1\ran+\ldots+|11\ldots0\ran)$ as follows \bq |W\W\ran=\cos\alpha|W\ran+e^{i\gamma}\sin\alpha|\W\ran\eq
+Let us consider an arbitrary superposition of the two $N$-qubit $W$ states, namely, $|W\ran=\frac{1}{\sqrt{N}}(|00\ldots1\ran+\ldots+|10\ldots0\ran)$ and $|\W\ran=\frac{1}{\sqrt{N}}(|01\ldots1\ran+\ldots+|11\ldots0\ran)$ as follows \bq |W\W\ran=\cos\alpha|W\ran+e^{i\gamma}\sin\alpha|\W\ran\eq

 We note that the LU transformation $\{|0\ran,|1\ran\}\to\{|0\ran,e^{-\frac{i\gamma}{N-2}}|1\ran\}$ leads to an overall phase and hence the phase $\gamma$ becomes redundant.
 So without loss of generality, we can assume $\gamma=0$ and therefore \bq |W\W\ran=\cos\alpha|W\ran+\sin\alpha|\W\ran,\quad 0\le\alpha\le\frac{\pi}{2}\eq